 Case in Focus

 The client, a Massachusetts-based healthcare technology expert, wanted to upgrade their existing patient management solution with advanced features and functionalities.
-They were struggling to find a reliable product engineering specialist with extensive knowledge of the US healthcare sector as well as local compliance regulations.
+They were struggling to find a reliable software engineering specialist with extensive knowledge of the US healthcare sector, as well as local compliance regulations.

 Damco partnered with the client and assembled a multi-stack Product Lab team to work along with their in-house technology experts to fulfill their unique needs, while ensuring adherence to data privacy and security requirements.
 The Product Lab team implemented the RAPADIT framework to help the client release new product features and updates up to 5X faster.
 Owing to Damco’s collaboration, the client was able to cut down development and operational expenses by a staggering 40%.